CourseReps/ECEN452-SP18/Students/kalaswad/Lab9/README.md

 # Lab 9 Report
 Matias Kalaswad

+In this lab I worked with Chloe Dixon and Matthew Walck.
+Some of the things that we worked on include parameter calculations, HFSS simulations, lab reports, and plots.

 ## Background
 In this lab we made and measured the design of a patch antenna.
 They are frequently used in mobile devices because they are relatively cheap and easy to manufacture.